GolangBCN/golangbcn.github.io/content/posts/meetup-may-2016.md

 toc: false
 ---

-Winter has leaved us, and spring is here with not only two, but three!!!!!!!!
+Winter finished, and spring arrived with, not only two, but three!!!!!!!!
 Awesome great talks delivered by [Xavi], [Enric] and [Ivan] in this great [event].

 <!--more-->

+{{< figure src="http://photos3.meetupstatic.com/photos/event/4/9/d/e/highres_450378910.jpeg" title="Xavi Solé explaining about his love for Go and Docker" >}}

 The [event], held at [Infojobs]'s offices, started with [Xavi]'s talk about his life and love for Go and how these feelings merged with Docker so well.

+{{< figure src="http://photos3.meetupstatic.com/photos/event/4/a/9/2/highres_450379090.jpeg" title="Docker and Go, two great environments really related!" >}}

+The second talk was given by [Enric], who explained the weirdest things he found while learning and using Go... quite a few!

-{{< figure src="http://photos3.meetupstatic.com/photos/event/4/9/d/e/highres_450378910.jpeg" title="Xavi Solé explaining about his love for Go and Docker" >}}
+{{< figure src="http://photos4.meetupstatic.com/photos/event/4/c/9/1/highres_450379601.jpeg" title="Strange ways of using Go by Enric Lluelles" >}}

 ...
 To be continued